 Cash and cash equivalents comprise cash on hand and cash at bank, short-term deposits on call and highly liquid investments with an original maturity of three months or less, which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
-Bank account balances include amounts held at the Central Bank of Kenya and at various commercial banks at the end of the financial year.
-For the purposes of these financial statements, cash and cash equivalents also include short term cash imprests and advances to authorised public officers and/or institutions which were not surrendered or accounted for at the end of the financial year.
+Bank account balances include amounts held at the Kenya Commercial Bank (KCB) at the end of the financial year.